sideb0ard/TheB0ardside/content/sideb0ard_algorave6.md

 Slug: "soundb0ard-algorave"
 ---

-I've had my head down doing a bunch of work on my [Soundb0ard software](https://github.com/sideb0ard/SoundB0ard), in prep for playing at [Algosix](https://algorave.com/wearesix/) last weekened.
+I've had my head down doing a bunch of work on my [Soundb0ard software](https://github.com/sideb0ard/SoundB0ard), in prep for playing at [Algosix](https://algorave.com/wearesix/) last weekend.
 The festival was awesome, so much great live music!

 I was quite happy with my performance, give it a listen/view: